Restoring the environment

 BP has been working with state and federal agencies to assess and restore natural resources injured as a result of the Deepwater Horizon accident

 BP and the trustees use the cooperative field work data developed through the NRDA process to evaluate injuries to natural resources and to guide the selection of early restoration projects and longer-term restoration of the Gulf Coast.
 The goal is to return the environment to its baseline condition – the condition it would be in if the Deepwater Horizon accident had not occurred.

-- Early restoration projects – restoring injured natural resources.
+Early restoration projects

 While the injury assessment is still ongoing, restoration work has begun.
 As at December 2014, BP and the trustees had agreed to 54 early restoration projects that are expected to cost approximately $698 million, of which BP has funded $629 million to date.